pandas-dev/pandas/doc/source/io.rst

    :suppress:

    os.remove('foo.csv')

+You can specify a custom ``date_parser`` function:

+.. ipython:: python
+   :suppress:
+   # data = """
+   with open('tmp.csv', 'w') as fh:
+       fh.write(data)

+.. ipython:: python

+   # read it in

+.. ipython:: python
+   :suppress:
+   os.remove('tmp.csv')

+It is often the case that we may want to store date and time data separately, or store various date fields separately. the ``parse_dates`` keyword can be used to specify a combination of columns to parse the dates and/or times from.

+You can specify a list of column lists to ``parse_dates``, the resulting date columns will be prepended to the output and the new column names will be the component column names

 The parsers make every attempt to "do the right thing" and not be very fragile.
 Type inference is a pretty big deal.
 So if a column can be coerced to